Skip to content

 version Version number which should follow semver tags

-date Date in which the tag was created tags
+date Date when the tag was created tags

 change_type The group where the commit belongs to, this is optional.
 Example: fix commit regex